aguilarklyno/aguilarklyno/README.md

 # About me
 I'm a ex-front-end developer based in the Japan.
-Now I'm working in Finance, so programming is just my free-time hobby.
+Now I'm working in Finance as an investment banker.

 </div>